-Introduction: Scott Phillips is a genealogical historian and owner of Onward To Our Past® genealogy services.
-In this guest blog post, Scott searches old newspapers to find stories about how Mother Nature affected his ancestors’ lives—and discovers some important genealogy clues.
+Introduction: In this article, Scott Phillips searches old newspapers to find stories about how Mother Nature affected his ancestors’ lives—and discovers some important genealogy clues.
+Scott is a genealogical historian and owner of Onward To Our Past® genealogy services.

 With the strength of this current winter, I don’t have to remind you that our dear Mother Nature can have a significant impact on our families and ourselves.
 Just the other day I got my car stuck in the snow in my own driveway!
 While I was “mumbling” about it to myself, I got to thinking about how long, harsh winters would have been even more challenging for our ancestors.
 That evening I decided to take a look at my family tree and see how Mother Nature’s hand had impacted some of my family members.
 Instinctively I turned to GenealogyBank’s online Historical Newspaper Archives and, naturally, I wasn’t disappointed.